janelia-experimental-technology/Tip-Tilt-Z-Sample-Positioner/README.md

 The Tip-Tilt-Z Sample Positioner provides automated rotation of a head-fixed rodent specimen about the anterior-posterior and medio-lateral axes for imaging or other purposes.
 The device also provides automated Z translation and can be customized to accommodate various head bar designs.
+It was designed for use in imaging rigs with a low amount of vertical clearance such as the MIMMS 2P microscope used commonly at HHMI's Janelia Research Campus.
+Actuation of the positioner is provided by three Zaber motorized actuators.

 &#x20;   Rotation range, each axis: +/-10 deg